galaxy3-net/uci-windows-setup/README.md

 This account will be used to install all Windows packages and run the virtual machines.

 1. Using a Windows user account that has administravice rights, do the following.
+2. Start a Powershell with Administrative Rights.
-2. Run the following command:
+3. In the Powershell window run the following command:
 ~~~~
 iwr https://raw.githubusercontent.com/galaxy3-net/uci-windows-setup/dev/New-User.ps1 -UseBasicParsing | iex
 ~~~~
-2. Now that the USIUSER account has been created, switch user to UCIUSER using the password that you just set.
+4. Now that the UCIUSER account has been created, switch user to UCIUSER using the password that you just set.

 ## Install Base Packages